Learning Git

 git reset --hard eaadf4

-To upload a local repo to GitHub, create a new repo on GitHub and link it:
+If you created a local repo and want to upload it to GitHub, create a new repo on GitHub and link it locally:

 1